hasura/ndc-hub/rfcs/0002-distribution.md

 }
 ```

+While package definition releases can be hosted at any URL, some convenient locations could include:

+* Under the github releases artefacts
+* As a standalone github repository using the "download archive" feature
+* In a Hasura Google cloud bucket (for Hasura authors)

+We will establish conventions for this that make authoring as streamlined as possible.

 #### Milestone 2 - Topic Tributary:

 * Add a CI process to ingest connectors tagged with a topic in addition to registry connectors